 To add a transform, simply click Add Transform.
 This will bring up the list of transforms.
 You can add whatever transform you need, and an icon for that transform will appear next to the Add Transform button.

-The two dotted lines to the left of the icon let you click and drag the icons into whatever order you want.
+To rearrange the transform order, hover over the icon you want to move.
+Two dotted lines will appear on the left side of the icon.
+Click and drag the two dotted lines to move the transform to whatever order you want.
 But be careful---if you move transforms into a different order, you could break the logic that your data is relying on.

 Tips, Tricks, & Best Practices